 With the emergence of a global market, the sales competition can admittedly be cutthroat.
 Your competitors are now not only limited to those near you—customers are now able to easily purchase even from a different country.

 It’s a huge struggle to look for new customers.
 This is why when you’re able to close a deal with one, it is important to hold on to them and to build a long-term business relationship.

 The challenge is: how does one make a loyal customer out of a potential client?
 Sales Force interviewed almost 7,000 companies worldwide.
 Their research, entitled State of the Connected Customer, revealed the best three things that you can do to convince your customers to stick to your brand:

 What makes a good customer experience?
 Being able to provide what the client needs at their convenience.
 The State of the Connected Customer reports that more than 60% of customers shared that a consistently good customer experience strengthens their loyalty to the brand.

 How to do this: A good customer experience starts with engagement; basically making the clients feel that they are being tended to.
-This starts from the moment they enter your store or send the first e-mail.
-You don’t necessarily have to keep them entertained the whole time.
+This starts from the moment they enter your store or visit your website.
+You don’t necessarily have to keep them entertained but you have to keep their attention.
 As long as you’re able to address every need in the least amount of time, you’re good to go.